By Caitlyn Buchanan, 25th September 2018 (Updated 5th January 2023)

-The Companies (Statutory Audits) Act 2018 has completed all stages in the Seanad and was signed into law on 25th July 2018.
+The Companies Statutory Audits Act 2018 has completed all stages in the Seanad and was signed into law on 25th July 2018.
 The 2018 Act will amend the Companies Act 2014 and does not include any stand-alone provisions, this means the that 2014 Act will continue to be referred to as the “Companies Act 2014”, rather than being collectively cited with the 2018 Act.
-It looks to address various matters, in particular, those related to a statutory audit of financial statements.
+It looks to address various matters, in particular, those related to a statutory audit of financial statements and late annual returns.

 Certain notable amendments were made during the legislative process and will make the following amendments to the Companies Act 2014 with the following provisions:

-- Section 343 Retained It was proposed that section 343 be removed from the 2014 Act, this would have required a company seeking an Annual Return Date extension to apply to the High Court rather than the District Court.
-However, the Minister received several communications suggesting that this would unfairly penalise small companies who have genuine reasons seeking an extension, and fortunately, section 343 has been retained.
+- Section 343 Retained: It was proposed that section 343 be removed from the 2014 Act, this would have required a company seeking an Annual Return Date extension to apply to the High Court rather than the District Court.
+However, the Minister received several communications suggesting that this would unfairly penalise small companies who have genuine reasons for seeking an extension, and fortunately, Section 343 has been retained for companies who file late annual returns.

-- Filing of Annual Returns Annual returns must be filed electronically and the process for filing will be streamlined making it easier for companies to file on time.
-Annual returns must be filed within 28 days after the annual return date and companies will have a further 28 days from that date to file its financial statements, allowing a company to file both the annual return and the financial statements together.
+- Filing of Annual Returns: Annual returns must be filed electronically and the process for filing will be streamlined making it easier for companies to file on time.
+Since December 2020, annual returns now have a 56- window for filing from the annual return date and companies will have a further 56 days from that date to file their financial statements, allowing a company to file both the annual return and the financial statements together.

 b.)
 Under the new section 1486, it is a category 2 offence for a person to act as or represent themselves as a person entitled to be entered in the public register (of statutory auditors and audit firms, and those from the other Member States and third countries), without being so entitled.